 I appreciate and agree with what she was saying, which is that in spite of wanting to be ambassadors, we’re also people.
 Veganism isn’t just an abstract ideal; for many of us, it cuts to the heart of who we are and what we care about most.
 It’s OK to not always want to dive into conversations that can’t help but feel deeply personal.
 It’s OK to rest, to sit one out.

-Yet I take tremendous inspiration from Paul’s attitude and words.
+Yet I take inspiration from Paul’s words.
 If you choose to identify as vegan, you’ll inevitably be asked to talk about it from time to time.
 To regard oneself as a vessel of sorts can lend an impartiality and sense of purpose to otherwise difficult and provocative conversations; they become opportunities to give animals a voice, rather than perceived attacks.

 One may not always get very far; I certainly don’t feel as though I articulated the full scope of my perspective yesterday.
 Whatever you do say may inevitably feel incomplete or imperfect.
 But the challenge is to stick with a scenario in which very different world views are being expressed without being overtaken by hopelessness.
 It’s an important lesson, and it feels particularly significant to me right now, for reasons that stretch beyond this topic.

-You can click through to Paul’s entire interview as you check out this week’s links.
+You can click through to the interview as you check out this week’s links.
 You might also enjoy my friend Matt’s reflections on 15 years of veganism.
 Like me, Matt has become less interested in gearing up for a fight as his veganism deepens and progresses.
 He, too, regards himself as an ambassador for animals, but at this point veganism is just one part of a whole identity that contains many other values and sources of meaning.
 I can relate.
 No matter what ideals you hold dear, perhaps you can identify with this process of integration, too.

 Enjoy the links, and the very tasty recipes.